 On top of that, we have worked to make it simple to import all of your crypto activity into one place.
 By using our integrations, you can either use your public wallet address, an API key and/or a CSV to import your crypto transaction history into the platform.
 Once you’ve done this for all of your relevant data sources, our algorithm will automatically categorize the majority of your transactions in accordance with BZSt guidelines.
 If there are any outstanding transactions that need reconciliation, you have the ability to choose from our range of transaction categories.Once all of your transactions are reconciled, you will be able to produce a tax report for any financial year, in line with the BZSt guidelines.

 And we’re not finished!
-We automatically apply the FIFO inventory method to your transactions when you register as a German user so that you can be assured that your final report will be compatible with BZSt guidelines.
+We automatically apply the First In First Out inventory method to your transactions when you register as a German user so that you can be assured that your final report will be compatible with BZSt guidelines.
 The platform will also automatically apply EUR currency conversions to each of your crypto transactions so that you always have a fiat-based understanding of your portfolio positioning.

 Die auf dieser Website bereitgestellten Informationen sind allgemeiner Natur und stellen keine Steuer-, Buchhaltungs- oder Rechtsberatung dar.
 Es wurde ohne Berücksichtigung Ihrer Ziele, finanziellen Situation oder Bedürfnisse erstellt.
 Bevor Sie aufgrund dieser Informationen handeln, sollten Sie die Angemessenheit der Informationen im Hinblick auf Ihre eigenen Ziele, Ihre finanzielle Situation und Ihre Bedürfnisse prüfen und professionellen Rat einholen.
 Cryptotaxcalculator lehnt alle ausdrücklichen oder stillschweigenden Garantien, Verpflichtungen und Gewährleistungen ab und haftet nicht für Verluste oder Schäden jeglicher Art (einschließlich menschlicher oder Computerfehler, fahrlässig oder anderweitig, oder zufällige oder Folgeverluste oder -schäden), die sich aus oder in ergeben Verbindung mit, jeglicher Nutzung oder dem Vertrauen auf die Informationen oder Ratschläge auf dieser Website.
 Der Benutzer muss die alleinige Verantwortung im Zusammenhang mit der Verwendung des Materials auf dieser Website übernehmen, unabhängig von dem Zweck, für den diese Verwendung oder Ergebnisse verwendet werden.
 Die Informationen auf dieser Website ersetzen keine fachliche Beratung.